Joanna Gosling: Business interests and tax disputes

 Gosling first faced criticism of tax avoidance in 2011, when her former husband Craig Oliver, became Director of Communications for then UK Prime Minister David Cameron.
-Press reports emerged that Gosling and Oliver founded the public service company Paya Ltd. Oliver first served as company secretary, relinquishing his role after the negative publicity.
+Press reports emerged that Gosling and Oliver founded the company Paya Ltd. Oliver first served as company secretary, relinquishing his role after the negative publicity.
 Gosling was paid by the BBC via this company as a contractor, remaining a director until her departure in 2023.

 In 2016, Gosling became embroiled in a tax dispute with HMRC.
 She was initially one of around 100 freelance BBC staff, investigated into the taxing of off-payroll working (IR35).
 The same 'disguised employment' loophole, Gosling previously faced public criticism for exploiting.
 Gosling, Tim Willcox and David Eades eventually appealed to a High Court tribunal in 2019, owing £920,000 in unpaid tax collectively.
 They argued the BBC forced them to be freelance contractors, paid via public service companies.
 This was accepted as fact by the tribunal judges, believing there was an "imbalance of bargaining power".
 However, it was also ruled "the assumed relationships were ones of employment", meaning the trio were ultimately liable for the disputed tax.

 Gosling is an accredited mediator, practising in family and workplace disputes after leaving the BBC.

 Personal life

-Gosling lives in West London, after purchasing a house from the sports presenter Mark Pougatch in 2004.
+Gosling lives in Hammersmith, West London.
 She was married to Craig Oliver – a former ITN and BBC News producer, who later became Director of Communications to former UK Prime Minister David Cameron.
 The marriage produced three daughters, before ending in 2014.

-Gosling was photographed with actor Colin Firth in November 2020, fuelling unconfirmed tabloid rumours of a brief relationship.

 She participated in 'Newsroom's Got Talent' with several BBC colleagues in 2009 and 2010.
 These fundraisers were in aid of Leonard Cheshire Disability and the Helen & Douglas House hospices.

 Gosling is a patron to Persever Productions, a theatre company in the charitable sector for aspiring actors.